Vicar of Christ: Use for the bishops

-The first recorded use of the term "Vicar of Christ" is found in the epistles of Tertullian in the late 2nd and early 3rd centuries, referring to the Holy Spirit, that is, as Christ is not physically performing miracles in the Church, Holy Spirit acts as his Vicar on his behalf, performing miracles and preventing the Church from error.
-Other roles Tertullian attributed to the Holy Spirit as Vicar were: the direction of discipline, the revelation of the Scriptures, the reformation of the intellect, and the advancement toward the better things.
+The first recorded use of the term "Vicar of Christ" is found in the epistles of Tertullian in the late 2nd and early 3rd centuries, referring to the Holy Spirit, that is, as Christ is not physically performing miracles in the Church, the Holy Spirit acts as his Vicar on his behalf, performing miracles and protecting the Church from error.
+Other roles Tertullian attributed to the Holy Spirit as Vicar were: the direction of discipline, the revelation of the Scriptures, the reformation of the intellect, and the advancement toward the "better things".

-Use for the Popes
+Use for the popes

 The third use of the term Vicar of Christ appears in the 5th century, in a synod of bishops to refer to Pope Gelasius I. The theological connotations of the title got a pastoral sense, evoking the words of Christ to the Apostle Peter, regarded by the first Catholic Pope in John 21:16-17, "Feed my lambs [...]
 Feed my sheep".
 Catholics interpret this as Christ making Peter his vicar and pastor with the responsibility to feed his flock (i.e. the Church) in his own place.

 However, the use of the title to refer to the popes in the early Church was unstable, and several variants of the use of Vicar were used for the Pope, as "Vicar of Peter", indicating that they were the successors of St. Peter, "Vicar of the Prince of the Apostles" or "Vicar of the Apostolic See", among other variants.
 This title is used by the Roman Missal in their prayers for a dead pope, and the oath of allegiance to St. Boniface to Pope Gregory II.
-Since 1200, Popes have consistently used this title, although Pope Francis recently moved this title to a different section of the 2021 Annuario Pontificio.
-Insisting that he — and he alone—had the right to remove bishops from office, Pope Innocent III appealed to the title of Vicar of Christ.
-Occasionally, Popes like Nicholas III used "Vicar of God" as an equivalent title The 2012 edition of the Annuario Pontificio gives "Vicar of Jesus Christ" as the second official title of the Pope (the first being "Bishop of Rome").
+Since 1200, Popes have consistently used this title.
+Insisting that he—and he alone—had the right to remove bishops from office, Pope Innocent III appealed to the title of Vicar of Christ.
+Occasionally, popes like Nicholas III used "Vicar of God" as an equivalent title.
+The 2012 edition of the Annuario Pontificio gives "Vicar of Jesus Christ" as the second official title of the Pope (the first being "Bishop of Rome").
+The edition of the same book published on March 25, 2020, included the title of "Vicar of Christ" to the section "Historical titles" section, to indicate its bond with the history of the papacy.

 Use in caesaropapism

 Another use of the title, with a different meaning, appeared in the Eastern Churches between the fifth and sixth centuries.
-The term was used to refer to the Byzantine emperor, showing the apex of caesaropapism.
-Though decisions on doctrine, liturgy and spirituality were left to the bishops.
+The term was used to refer to the Byzantine emperor, showing the apex of caesaropapism, though decisions on doctrine, liturgy and spirituality were left to the bishops.